 What’s the Issue?

-In March, Congress passed a $2 trillion relief package, the Coronavirus Aid, Relief, and Economic Security Act.
+In March 2020, Congress passed a $2 trillion relief package, the Coronavirus Aid, Relief, and Economic Security Act.
 The CARES Act provided $349 billion in loans to small businesses through the Small Business Administration’s Paycheck Protection Program.
 The goal of the program was to help the country’s 30 million small businesses pay their employees and continue to serve their communities throughout the coronavirus pandemic.
 The original funds were quickly exhausted, and one month later Congress authorized an additional $320 billion in funding through the Paycheck Protection Program and Health Care Enhancement Act.
-Currently, the program is set to expire on August 8, 2020, and approximately $100 billion remains in funding.
+PPP loans are forgivable if small businesses use the money according to the PPP loan requirements.
+The program expired in August 2020 and there has been no additional funding until now.

 How Does This Affect Me?